Auzers/makemore_practice/README.md

 ## Files in this Repository

+open the 'makemore' directory and you'll find:
     - `makemore.ipynb`: The jupyter notebook in the video
     - `my_makemore_template.py`: A template file with function interfaces and documentation, but implementation left for the user to complete
     - `my_makemore_solution.py`: A complete implementation of the character-level language model
     - `names.txt`: The dataset containing names used for training (make sure to include this file)

 ## How to Use